bmillwood/bmillwood.github.io/src/content/page/backups.markdown

 ## Protecting against hardware failure

-The thing that makes hardware failures comparatively easy to deal with is that they're generally random and uncorrelated, either with each other or with other kinds of failure.
+The thing that makes hardware failures comparatively easy to deal with is that they're generally random and uncorrelated, both with each other and with other kinds of failure.
 This means that as long as (a) any single hardware failure doesn't ruin you, and (b) you can quickly notice and respond to hardware failures, it's pretty unlikely you'll lose data this way, because you'll be able